13 Best Science Fiction Books for Teens (2022)

 The distinction between soft and hard is nothing more than whether it is supported by scientific theoretical foundations, and whether it is based on science fiction as the main clue content.
 For children, soft sci-fi is easier to accept.

-The theoretical knowledge in the Three-Body Problem is too complicated.
+The theoretical knowledge of The Three-Body Problem is too complicated.
 It is estimated that even if children like to watch it, they are just watching the fun.
 Verne is the grandfather of hard sci-fi, so his trilogy is a must-see.
 Wells is a master of soft science fiction, time machines and invisible people are also worth watching.

 The last few novels, I personally think, should be regarded as soft science fiction.
 These novels are still based on humanities, but they are not lacking in science fiction elements.

 13 Best Science Fiction Books for Teens and Young Adults (2022)

 Science fiction is based on infinite imagination and deep thinking of the future based on technology.
 Looking back at excellent sci-fi works such as "2001 A Space Odyssey", "Do Androids Dream of Electric Sheep" and "The Hitchhiker's Guide to the Galaxy", the descriptions of cosmonautics, artificial intelligence, black holes, genetic engineering, etc., provide inspiration and inspiration for scientific and technological progress.

 Imagination has even benefited many scientists and gradually "brought fantasy into reality".
 With the development of film and television adaptation and network communication, science fiction literature can not only disseminate scientific and technological knowledge and improve the public's scientific literacy but also has important value in inspiring innovative thinking and building the future.

 Cultivating young people's scientific awareness and humanistic spirit